ey7/project1/readme.md

 3. I realised that a bootstrap row on the cards section was pushing out the right margin and causing the horizontal scrollbar on the bottom.
 I first used overflow-x hidden to remove the scrollbar, but this did not work on mobile viewport sizes, the margin was still there.
 I then removed the overflow-x hidden css and added 15px of margin to the right side of the cards section and this resolved the issue.
 4. For the resizing height issue with the cards, I added a height of 100% which solved the issue.
 There was then an issue with the button/link on the bottom of the cards floating above the ends of the card, which did not give a nice visual effect.
 I experimented with a few methods to fix the issue, and finally used flexbox to align the buttons to the bottom of the cards.
 There is a remaining visual bug where the card text at certain viewports is not fully aligned, but this is not noticeable on mobile or desktop view.
 5. I added a margin top to the about section to improve visual impact.
-6. Finally I added a margin left and right on the contact page at mobile view.
+6. I added a margin left and right on the contact page at mobile view to give the contact form some space.
+7. I changed the bootstrap class for the navbar so that the span title text would only appear on large screens, and would not be visible on medium screen sizes.
+This fixed the visual clutter issue.

 ## Image credits